Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 This node has 2 outputs.<br />
 If the input payload is true, the node will send <code>true</code> on output 1 and nothing on oputput 2<br />
-If the input payload is false, the node will send nothing on output 1, and <code>false</code> on oputput 2<br />
+If the input payload is false, the node will send nothing on output 1 and <code>false</code> on oputput 2<br />
-The input message is preserved and passed to the output pin, changing only the topic and the payload.
+The input message is preserved and passed to the output, changing only the topic and the payload.
 If the input message has it's own topic, it'll be preserved as well.<br/>

 ### NODE CONFIGURATION